My shins hurt when I run. Have I got shin splints?

 What can I do?

 There are many other causes of shin pain, such as muscle strains at the front of the leg or even a stress fracture.
-At Active Podiatry we can help by diagnosing the cause of your shin pain and designing a treatment plan to reduce pain and strengthen the muscles around the tibia so it is better able to tolerate the high loads associated with running.
+At Active Podiatry we can help by diagnosing the cause of your shin pain and designing a treatment plan to reduce pain and strengthen the muscles around the tibia, so it is better able to tolerate the high loads associated with running.
 This may involve gait retraining following a running assessment together with conditioning exercises to increase flexibility and strengthen any areas of weakness.
-Orthotics or taping may be helpful as a temporary measure to reduce loads through the Tibia while it is recovering.
+Laser therapy is effective at reducing inflammation and pain, while Orthotics or taping may be helpful as a temporary measure to reduce loads through the Tibia while it is recovering.

-Whatever the cause of your shin pain, getting a correct diagnosis early on gives you the best chance of getting out of the pain zone and back to fitness more quickly.
+Whatever the cause of your shin pain, getting a correct diagnosis and the right treatment plan early on gives you the best chance of getting out of the pain zone and back to fitness more quickly.

 I have a small favour to ask you.